1939 Major League Baseball season

 The 1939 major league baseball season began on April 17, 1939.
 The regular season ended on October 1, with the Cincinnati Reds and New York Yankees as the regular season champions of the National League and American League, respectively.
 The postseason began with Game 1 of the 36th World Series on October 4 and ended with Game 4 on October 8.
 The Yankees swept the Reds in four games, capturing their eighth championship in franchise history, and their last in a four-World Series run, becoming the first team to win four consecutive World Series.

-The seventh Major League Baseball All-Star Game was held on July 11 at Yankee Stadium in New York, New York, home of the New York Yankees.
+The seventh All-Star Game was held on July 11 at Yankee Stadium in New York, New York, home of the New York Yankees.
 The American League won, 3–1.